 - Fold each of the four corners into the center (one at a time) so that the flat sides of the corner touch the middle fold, and then open again.
 Repeat with each corner of the square.
 This step will create folds that form a diamond on the square of origami paper

 - Now flip the paper over so that the colored side is up, facing you.
-Fold each corner into the center, and write a “freedom wish” on each of the four triangle flaps you have made.
-Have your child think about a person she wishes to address.
-What are four special good wishes she’d like to send this Fourth of July?
+Fold each corner into the center, and write a “patriotic wish” on each of the four triangle flaps you have made.
+Have your child think about a person or issue she wishes to address.
+What are four good wishes she’d like to make on this special day?

 - Open all the folds again, and turn the paper over again so that the plain, white side is facing you.
 Fold the top and bottom and sides so that their edges touch the center line.